 - How far is it east-west between these two points in kilometres (use the grid squares or UTM eastings)

-Now check these UTM and distance values using the PGMAP website and measuring tool (you can use Internet Explorer on osmotar to use PGMAP – it may use silverlight, but new Mobile versions avoid this issue).
+Now check these UTM and distance values using the PGMAP website and measuring tool.
 You may also have to turn on the tool bar by clicking on the show toolbar icon.

-You can also obtain the measurements using the arcmap layers and/or a scanned map.
+You can also obtain the measurements using the arcmap layers and/or a scanned map online.

 Digital Coordinate Readout

 If necessary, zoom to the Full Extent of the map.
 Move your mouse slowly around the map.
 Notice the coordinate readout lower right corner of ArcMap window .
 This represents an x,y coordinate value of 519280, 5968971.
 Your values will be different as you will be at a different location on the map.

 Notice the values change with the movement of the mouse.
 Zoom In on any feature of interest, and hold the mouse over that feature.
 The coordinate readout displays the location of the feature.
 These values are in metres.